maxdudek/crystallizationDatabase/README.md

 For more information on how to use the package see the [Wiki](https://github.com/maxdudek/crystallizationDatabase/wiki).

-Contact Max Dudek at max.dudek@pitt.edu if you have any questions.
+Contact Sarah Bowman at sbowman@hwi.buffalo.edu or Max Dudek at max.dudek@pitt.edu if you have any questions.

 \* The database file is too large to include in the repository.
 See the Wiki for more information about downloading it.